ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-14-aws-systems-manager.md

 There are two tiers of parameters: Standard (10K parameters, 4kb) or Advanced (100K parameters, 8kb, Parameter Policies).
 Parameter Policies enable a TTL on sensitive data; when TTL expires an EventBridge event is fired which could enable a password change.

+## Automation
+Automation simplifies common maintenance, deployment, and remediation tasks for EC2, RDS, Redshift,  S3 and other services; Automation uses runbooks, a type of script.
+The automation action `AWS-CreateImage` can be used to create AMI in a runbook.